elmarquez/ngSolr/README.md

 for executing search actions and displaying results.
 The application uses configuration values specified in the HTML to determine where to send its queries.
 In particular, the "data-source" attribute tells the application what the URL for your Solr core is.
-Set the "data-source" attribute to the URL to your Solr core.
+Set the "data-source" attribute to the URL of your Solr core.

     ex. data-source="http://example.com:8080/path/to/my/solr/core"